-An AP that transmits a WUR Wake-up frame to a non-AP STA that indicates the availability of individually addressed buffered BU(s) via the PCR shall follow the existing PCR operation to deliver individually addressed buffered BU(s) to the non-AP STA.
+An AP that transmits a WUR Wake-up frame to a non-AP STA that indicates the availability of individually addressed buffered BU(s) via the PCR shall follow the existing PCR operation, which is any PS operation that the AP and the non-AP STA has agreed to use (e.g., baseline PM change, U-APSD, TWT, etc.), to deliver individually addressed buffered BU(s) to the non-AP STA.
+Individually addressed buffered BU(s) are delivered at specific times, which are provided along with the agreed PS operation.

 When the AP schedules a transmission to the non-AP STA, the AP shall ensure that either of the conditions below is met:

 The PCR transition delay indicated by the non-AP STA in the WUR Capabilities elements following the most recent transmitted WUR Wake-up frame intended to the non-AP STA has expired.